helinwang/dex/commands.md

 Let's go through the commands by examples.
 The options for all the binaries can be viewed with `./binary_name -h`.

+The example for pressure testing the system is provided at the end of this document.

 ## Node

 ### Run Nodes